Vehicle Plainly

 Does Vehicle Plainly use AI to write guides?

-Guides may be drafted with assisted workflows, but publication requires human QA, source maps, and automated verification.
-Unsupported claims are removed or softened before draft import.
+Guides may use assisted writing or structure workflows, but publication requires editorial review, source checks, and automated verification.
+Unsupported claims are removed, softened, or sourced before publication.

 Can I request a new topic?